The Tea Detective

 Hot Tea Hits The Spot

 Nothing quite hits the spot like a cup of hot tea.
-It relaxes and invigorates the body, while
+It relaxes and invigorates the

-or an evening solace and wind-down cup, tea satisfies like nothing else can.
+morning or afternoon break, or an evening solace and wind-down cup, tea sat-

-And on those days when you come home bone
+And on those days when

-cold and body weary, nothing warms, relaxes and
+and body weary, nothing warms, relaxes

-a piping hot cup of chai tea, or a little added fruit
+and spices, like a piping hot cup of chai tea,

-juice or even a touch of liquor.
+or a little added fruit juice or even a touch of

-Now that's what I'm talking about, warming you
+Now that’s what I’m talking about, warming

 If you've visited our

-health benefits pages, you
+health benefits pages,

-upset stomach, relax a tired body, or crank you
+soothe an upset stomach, relax a tired

 Favorite Hot Tea Drinks Recipes